ayatokura/ai-openscale/wos-insight-unstructmodel.md

 For information about setting up your unstructured text models, see [Working with unstructured text models](/docs/ai-openscale?topic=ai-openscale-ie-unstruct-steps).

+For information about configuring support for non-space-delimited languages, such as Japanese, Chinese, and Korean, see [Enabling non-space-delimited language support](/docs/ai-openscale?topic=ai-openscale-explainability-monitor#ie-unstruct-xplan-langsupport)

 ## Explaining unstructured text transactions
 {: #ie-unstruct-xplan}